SlyRemarks/docs/README.md

 The voltage calibration constant is

-voltage coefficient = (adapter voltage ratio at no load) × (voltage divider ratio)
+<code>voltage coefficient = (adapter voltage ratio at no load) × (voltage divider ratio)</code>

-where both are numbers greater than 1\.
-For the emonTx V3.4, the voltage divider ratio = 13; for the 77DA-10-09 adapter, its voltage ratio at no load is 10.0\.
+Where both are numbers greater than 1.
+For the emonTx V3.4, the voltage divider ratio = 13; for the 77DA-10-09 adapter, its voltage ratio at no load is 10.0.
 Taken together, these give a nominal voltage calibration coefficient = 130.0

 ## Part 2: Using an emonTx4 and emonVs